gustafssonstefan/codetest/README.md

 # codetest

-1. Open CMD and type cd \ then clone this repository with command: git clone https://github.com/gustafssonstefan/codetest.git
+1. Open CMD and type cd \

+2. Then clone this repository with command: git clone https://github.com/gustafssonstefan/codetest.git

+3. Change to correct folder with command: cd codetest

-2. Install the dependencies wiht command: cd codetest then gradlew build
+4. Install the dependencies with command: gradlew build

-3. Run application with: java -jar build\libs\codetest.jar
+3. Run application with command: java -jar build\libs\codetest.jar